wzhengsen/libsodium_random/README.md

 Apple: XCode

-# How to build / run / test
+# How to build and run and test

 Simply copy and execute the following command to complete the build and test generation in one go: